HydroModPy/HydroModPy/examples/projects/04_streamflow_intermittence_in_transient/README.md

 ## Intermittence

-`run_manual.py` counts seepage cells for each month.
-Over this period, the wet network goes from ~450 cells (dry month) to ~1670 (wet month): about **1200 cells switch on and off** over time.
-These are the intermittent reaches; the core that stays active throughout is the perennial network.
+At the values in the config, the seeping network goes from 364 cells in October 2002, the driest month of the record, to 1 399 in January 2001, the
+wettest: about **1 000 cells switch on and off**.
+Those are the intermittent reaches, and the core that never stops is the perennial network.
+Counted on the drained network rather than on the seepage cells, 1 567 cells carried flow at some point over the three years and only 381 carried it at every timestep of 2002.

-The script renders `seepage_map` for the wettest and the driest month (same figure, two `timestep` values).
+`run_manual.py` counts them month by month and renders `seepage_map` for the wettest and the driest month (same figure, two `timestep` values).

 ## Calibrating it